Alert | State of Local Emergency in Effect

 Living Soil Solutions

 Get up close and personal with these hardworking squiggly wriggly critters.
-Students will learn the difference between dirt and soil and its importance to all humans, diving into how worms are used for composting, and all the things the worms need from us to provide them with a comfortable home.
+Students will learn the difference between dirt and soil and its importance to all humans, diving into how worms are used for composting, and all the things the worms need to get busy decomposing.

 Suitable for Grades K - 4